Matt Barkley: Cincinnati Bengals

 On March 17, 2018, Barkley signed a two-year contract with the Cincinnati Bengals.
-He was placed on injured reserve on September 1, 2018, after suffering a knee injury in the preseason.
-Barkley was released on September 12, 2018, with an injury settlement.
+He was placed on injured reserve on September 1 after suffering a knee injury in the preseason.
+Barkley was released with an injury settlement 11 days later.

-Buffalo Bills
+Buffalo Bills (first stint)

 On October 31, 2018, Barkley was signed by the Buffalo Bills.
 On November 11, it was announced that he would start for the Bills against the New York Jets over Nathan Peterman with starter Josh Allen injured.
-Barkley, making his first NFL start in two years, threw for 232 yards and two touchdown passes as Buffalo beat the Jets 41–10, snapping the team's four-game losing streak.
+Barkley, making his first NFL start in two years, threw for 232 yards and two touchdowns in the 41–10 road victory, snapping the team's four-game losing streak.
 On December 21, 2018, Barkley signed a two-year contract extension with the Bills through the 2020 season.

 In Week 4 of the 2019 season, Barkley came into the game against the New England Patriots to relieve Josh Allen, who had experienced an in-game head injury.
-He passed for 127 yards and one interception in the 16–10 loss.
-He made one other appearance in Week 17 against the New York Jets, where he passed for 232 yards and two interceptions in relief of Allen in the 13–6 loss.
+Barkley passed for 127 yards and an interception in the 16–10 loss.
+He made one other appearance in the regular-season finale against the New York Jets, where he threw for 232 yards and two interceptions in relief of Allen during the 13–6 loss.

 During the 2020 season, Barkley saw action in five regular season games and threw his first touchdown pass since the 2018 season, a 56-yard completion to wide receiver Gabe Davis, during the final game of the season against the Miami Dolphins.
-Barkley finished the regular season completing 11 of 21 passes for 197 yards, one touchdown, and one interception.
+Barkley finished the regular season completing 11 of 21 passes for 197 yards, a touchdown, and an interception.

 Tennessee Titans

-Barkley was signed a two-year contract with the Tennessee Titans on August 5, 2021.
-He was released on September 1, 2021, and re-signed to the practice squad.
+Barkley signed a two-year contract with the Tennessee Titans on August 5, 2021.
+He was released on September 1, and re-signed to the practice squad.